cashfree/core-ios-sdk/Swift+Sample+Application/Pods/CashfreePGCoreSDK/Readme.md

 ```

 ### Payment Components
-The Cashfree pre-built UI allows to merchant to use a seamless flow with the pre-built UI by sending payment component parameters to the SDK.
+The Cashfree's native checkout allows the merchant to use a seamless flow with the pre-built UI by sending payment component parameters to the SDK.

 ```
 let paymentComponent = try CFPaymentComponent.CFPaymentComponentBuilder()